Sheldon2107/Assigments-oop/README.md

 This is a package library that store all the related class

 ### 1) saving.cs
-Pure class for this application '\n'
+Pure class for this application.
 A class to store a saving information such ID, value, description,date created,  category of the savings and the targetted amount
 ### 2) savingList.cs
 Pure class for this application to store all the savings created for displaying purposes